aliciawarddev/CSS-Drawings/backlog.md

     - LATER: change the bottom floor: B3, B2, B5
     - LATER: B6 - Change windows to be to the edge
 - LIGHTBULB + PLANT
-    - Add dots in soil for texture
+    - Add light dots to bottom soil
     - add sprout inside the bulb
     - ignore the plant outside the bulb
+    - Add shine to the buld - figure out how to do that shape

 ## Drawings to Build